sql-bi/docs/_mydocs/dax-internals/user-defined-functions/optional-parameters.md

 ### Scope

-A default expression can only reference names — columns, tables, measures, variables, functions — that are **visible at the point where the UDF is defined**, not where it is called.
+A default expression can only reference names (columns, tables, measures, variables, functions) that are **visible at the point where the UDF is defined**, not where it is called.
 It cannot reference another parameter of the same function.

 ### Type